We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 If budget is your priority, then the Summit Steel One-Person Tree Stand is the perfect no-frills stand.
 It is a simple, lightweight build that allows for a one-person deployment and easy tree attachment.
 It is shorter than other options with a 17-foot ladder (19 feet to the seat), but it still gets the job done.
 The stand and ladder are narrow compared to other options, but the smaller size makes it an easier stand to conceal.
 While no shooting rail may be seen as a con to some, it can be beneficial while bowhunting as you have more room to move around.
 For bowhunting specifically, the open concept of this design is ideal.
 So the price, combined with the functionality and comfort, makes this stand an excellent option for any bowhunter.

-Things to Consider Before Buying Ladder Stands for Bowhunting
+What to Consider When Choosing a Ladder Stand for Bowhunting

 The first thing we always recommend, no matter what you plan to purchase, is to identify precisely how and when you intend to use it.
 Within that analysis, we also recommend predicting your frequency of use to determine the level of durability you need.
 Along with your budget, knowing the intended use helps narrow down the pool of options much quicker as you can sift out any stands that may not fit the right size, weight capacity, or hunting style you prefer.